Baryogenesis from the weak scale to the grand unification scale: Electroweak baryogenesis

 When a phase-transition bubble wall sweeps through the plasma, it affects the motion of the particles therein.
-The dominant effect is spin-independent and contributes to the pressure on the wall as discussed in Sec.~\ref{sec:phase}.
-Subleading, but essential for baryogenesis is the CP-violating separation of particles with different spins.
-Then on one side of the bubble wall there are more left-handed (negative helicity) particles and their (negative helicity) antiparticles than on the other side.
+The dominant effect is spin independent and contributes to the pressure on the wall, as discussed in Sec.~\ref{sec:phase}.
+Subleading but essential for baryogenesis is the $CP$-violating separation of particles with different spins.
+On one side of the bubble wall there are more left-handed (negative helicity) particles and their negative helicity antiparticles than on the other side.
 In the symmetric phase electroweak sphalerons are unsuppressed.
 They act on left-handed particles and on right-handed antiparticles, and thus wash out the baryon number $ B _ L $ carried by the left-chiral fields describing left-handed particles and right-handed antiparticles.
-If the weak-sphaleron rate is sufficiently suppressed on the other side of the wall, a net baryon number is generated (for a comprehensive review of charge transport, see \cite{Konstandin:2013caa}).
+If the weak-sphaleron rate is sufficiently suppressed on the other side of the wall, a net baryon number is generated; for a comprehensive review of charge transport, see \citet{Konstandin:2013caa}.

-One distinguishes the thin-wall limit $ \lw \sim T ^{ -1 } $ and the thick-wall limit $ \lw \gg T ^{ -1 } $, i.e., that the de Broglie wavelength of a typical particle $ T ^ { -1 } $ is small compared to or of similar size as the wall thickness.
-In the former case, the particle-wall interaction is described by quantum reflection and transmission \cite{Joyce:1994zn}.
+One distinguishes the thin-wall limit $ \lw \sim T ^{ -1 } $ from the thick-wall limit $ \lw \gg T ^{ -1 } $; i.e., the de Broglie wavelength of a typical particle $ T ^ { -1 } $ is small or of similar size relative to the wall thickness.
+In the former case, the particle-wall interaction is described by quantum reflection and transmission \citep*{Joyce:1994zn}.

-In the thick-wall case the effect on the particles can be described as a semi-classical force \cite{Joyce:1994zt}, which depends on their spin \cite{Cline:2000nw}.
-Interactions with the bubble wall give rise to space- and time-dependent mass terms, which may contain a CP violating phase.
+In the thick-wall case the effect on the particles can be described as a semiclassical force \citep*{Joyce:1994zt} that depends on their spin \citep*{Cline:2000nw}.
+Interactions with the bubble wall give rise to space- and time-dependent mass terms, which may contain a $CP$-violating phase.
 For concreteness consider a single fermion field $ \psi $ with